-Most international students fall into one of two visa categories, F or J. Students in either of these categories may work up to 20 hours per week on campus.
+International students on an F-1 visa may work up to 20 hours per week on campus.
 Additional restrictions apply to off-campus employment.

-All international students who are officially employed must file for social security cards with the local social security office.
+International students who are officially employed must file for social security cards with the local social security office.
 They must pay U.S. income tax on wages earned, whether they are employed by a company or self-employed.